 Through the help of Janice, I learned a lot!
 We would ride over to our local saddle club through the woods (reminiscent of when I was a teenager) on Friday nights.
 I would ride Western Pleasure on Mecca and he would be great.
 But, he didn’t look like the bigger muscled butt Quarter Horses.
 The judges loved the big butts (hmmm… has this changed, lol?) and my boy wasn’t that big a just 15.1 hands.

 After a couple years, Janice introduced me to a couple of people who needed a show rider for their horses.
+Yea!

 Shop Amazing Western saddles:

-My very first horse, Great Scott aka Scottie
+My Very First Horse, Great Scott aka Scottie

 This is when I really became a Horse Girl.
 After I got my first horse to own and care for.
 I was 12.
 I got him for Christmas.
 I had to learn how to care for him, feed, brush, saddle to ride.
 Stuff real Horse Girls learn when they own AND care for their horses or other people’s horses.

-I would do everything on my horse, Scottie (short for Great Scott – I renamed him from Apache), riding for miles all around my family’s 30 acres in the woods of Jacksonville/Mandarin/Greenland/Bayard area, including going swimming bareback in the clear water of the barrow pits that were dug to build I-95 next to our land.
+I would do everything on my horse, Scottie (short for Great Scott – I renamed him from Apache), riding for miles all around my family’s 30 acres in the woods of Jacksonville/Mandarin /Greenland/Bayard area, including going swimming bareback in the clear water of the barrow pits that were dug to build I-95 next to our land.

 I would jump over 2 long pieces of skinny baseboard molding spread out over the long side of 2 sawhorses that I set up as a jump.
 I would gallop over a 24+ natural jump course I made of piled up tree limbs and logs, spanning a couple of miles, weaving in and out of trees, ducking under low-hanging branches, sliding down a steep embankment — generally being a adventurous, horse-loving teenager with a ton of Horse Girl Energy.